The Ultimate List of Blogging Resources

 Tailwind is a lifesaver!
 I batch schedule my pins on the weekend, when I have time, and Tailwind takes care of the rest.

-You should also make sure to subscribe to the Simple Pin podcast – lots of great tips to be found here!
+You should also make sure to subscribe to Kate Ahl’s Simple Pin podcast – lots of great tips to be found there!

 Pinterest changes quickly, so it’s important to stay abreast of all the new developments.
 If you get on the wrong side of Pinterest (by accidentally spamming), you can tank your traffic.